cadenai/byodr/docs/startup_manual.md

 The robot is accessible via a ZeroTier Virtual Private Network (VPN) which is setup to accommodate one or more robots managed by the VPN-manager.
 We setup a ZeroTier-VPN with the robot as a node.
-The VPN-manager has an mwlc.global account.
+The VPN-manager has a mwlc.global account.
 Please refer to your credentials document.
 The robot can be driven by one operator at a time, not more.

 ### Preparation